kotfind/domjudge-config/README.md

 Tested on Arch Linux.

+## Instal dependencies
+These executables should be available on your system:
+- docker
+- docker-compose
+- git (for installation only)
+- jq (for bin/ scripts only)
+- 7z (for bin/ scripts only)

 ## Enable Linux Cgroups (v1)
 Enabling cgroups v1 is needed for judgehost.
 Open `/etc/default/grub` and add these options to `GRUB_CMDLINE_LINUX_DEFAULT`: